alexandrelamberty/nidus/README.md

 # Nidus

-Nidus is a small experimental centralized home monitoring system that follow a client/server architecture with multiple autonomous wireless devices (micro-controllers).
+Nidus is a small experimental centralized home monitoring system that follow a client/server architecture with multiple autonomous wireless micro-controllers.

 ## Features